mrkaye97/mrkaye97.github.io/_posts/unit-testing-dbt-models.md

 code-annotations: hover
 ---

+> NOTE: As of version 1.8, dbt now supports unit testing!
+You can read more [in the documentation](https://docs.getdbt.com/docs/build/unit-tests).

 ## Introduction

 Our team adopted [dbt](https://www.getdbt.com/) about a year ago, and it's become an integral part of our data stack. dbt is a major component of the so-called "[modern data stack](https://www.fivetran.com/blog/what-is-the-modern-data-stack)" and has exploded onto the scene in the past few years.